26 Feb This is how to build the future of B2C e-commerce in Ghana

-- Reliability in the delivery of products
+Number 1: Reliability in the delivery of products

 Like many African countries, trust deficit has hampered e-commerce business growth in Ghana.
 Poor customer relationship and uncertainty around receiving your orders or returning them, as the case may be, often make it difficult for customers to purchase online.
 Companies like Jumia Ghana have tried to solve this by introducing a “pay upon delivery” option but limitations still exist.
 Some people I spoke to about this issue admitted to using some of these e-commerce sites for price comparison purposes before heading to the mall or nearest market to make their purchases.
 Business owners need to find a way to bridge this gap and educate internet users to trust the Ghanaian online market for making purchases.

-- The high cost of data and fragmented infrastructure
+Number 2: The high cost of data and fragmented infrastructure

 Despite the commendable efforts made in connecting the unserved and underserved Ghanaian households to the internet, the cost of broadband data is still quite expensive for both business owners and consumers.
 In its Internet Affordability report, the Alliance for Affordable Internet expressed that Ghanaians spend an average of 3.89% of income on 1GB of data per month.
 Ghana’s top think-tank group, IMANI reflecting on the above information observed: “this clearly shows [the] internet is still not affordable to all income groups.”
 Clearly, more work needs to be done by “reducing the price of 800MHz spectrum to reflect the true market value,” increasing internet connectivity as well as investing in infrastructural developments to facilitate e-commerce transactions in Ghana.

-- Sustainable business model and funding
+Number 3: Sustainable business model and funding

 For the past year and a half, I’ve used Laundry Chief for all my laundry needs.
 The convenience of placing my orders online and having it picked from and delivered at home, on my timelines, makes it easy to plan such activities.
-As they begin to scale, they are establishing shops closer to their clients thereby complimenting online transactions with in-person services.
+As they began to scale, they are establishing shops closer to their clients thereby complimenting online transactions with in-person services.